Pylons/pyramid/docs/tutorials/wiki2/definingmodels.rst

   (or they may live in a Python subpackage of your application package named ``models``) , but this is only by convention.

-Here's what our ``models.py`` file should look like after this step:
+Open ``tutorial/tutorial/models.py`` file and edit it to look like the
+following:

 .. literalinclude:: src/models/tutorial/models.py
    :linenos:
    :language: py
+   :emphasize-lines: 19-21,24,26,28

+(The highlighted lines are the ones that need to be changed.)

 The first thing we've done is to do is remove the stock ``MyModel`` class from the generated ``models.py`` file.
 The ``MyModel`` class is only a